kernrj/name-com-dns-self-ip-updater/README.md

 - NAME_COM_ENDPOINT - name.com API endpoint to use.
 Default: api.name.com
 - NAME_COM_DNS_TTL - TTL (in seconds) to use for DNS entries.
 Default: 300
 - NAME_COM_DNS_UPDATE_INTERVAL - How often (in seconds) to update your IP addresses.
 Default 600 (10 minutes).

+To get IPv6 working with Docker, use host networking.